winter-telescope/observatory/wsp/schedule_ops_notes_npl.md

 ### To Do:
 - [ ] Get rid of hard-coded paths, and add the paths to the config.
 This includes the database structure configuration (in <wsp_path>/config/dataconfig.json), and maybe the 1_night_test.db reference in `populateFieldsTable`?
+- [ ] Add more relevant entries to dataconfig.json that have all the things we want to record in the FITS header.

 ### Change log
 * **4/26/21 added config and logger as arguments** when instantiating an `ObsWriter` object, so now it uses the same log file as the rest of the code (instead of pseudoLog.log), and has access to the config if we want.